fatima-ali97/flask-space-debris-detection/readme.md

 # Space Traveller

-note: Due to the model being VERY HUGE in size (~110MB) we will provide a link `.zip` folder containing all the code including the machine learning model.
+note: Due to the model being VERY HUGE in size (~110MB) we will provide a link to a `.zip` folder containing all the code including the machine learning model.

 ![demo](./demo.png)
 ![demo-upload](./demo-upload.png)